DarshDidwania/AI-Ticketing-System/README.md

-1. The README.md File (Most Important)
-This is the first thing anyone sees.
-It should be clear, concise, and informative.
-Create a file named README.md in the root directory of your project (the FULL-STACK-AI-AGENT folder).

-Copy and paste the following template into your README.md file:

 # AI-Powered Support Ticketing System

 A full-stack application designed to streamline the technical support process.
 This project uses a Node.js backend with an AI agent (powered by Google's Gemini) to automatically analyze, prioritize, and assign support tickets created by users through a React-based frontend.